-The thyroid hormones are needed for optimum fertility.
+Thyroid hormones are needed for optimum fertility.
 A decrease in their production due to hypothyroidism can lead to delayed or even no ovulation thereby, reducing a woman’s ability to conceive.

-The downside is also that treatment with medications does not mean that the fertility levels will reach one hundred percent.
+The downside is also that treatment with medications does not mean that the fertility levels will reach one hundred per cent.

 Hypothyroidism, when left untreated for a long time can lead to damage to the peripheral nerves.
 The symptoms of peripheral neuropathy will manifest as pain, numbness, and tingling sensation in the affected area.

 Further damage could lead to muscle weakness or even loss of control over that muscle.

 Chances of getting myxedema are low because usually, people seek treatment within the appearance of a few symptoms.
 However, if hypothyroidism is left untreated for a long time, it can lead to this life-threatening condition of myxedema.

 The patient feels extremely cold and suffers from drowsiness, lethargy and may even lead to unconsciousness.
 The disease can slow down the body’s metabolism to the degree that the person can slip into a coma.
 Seek your doctor’s consultation immediately if you experience extreme fatigue or cold intolerance.